xImidasIx/5e-complete/README.md

 - [Wild Magic Surge 5e](https://github.com/johnnolan/wild-magic-surge-5e)

 ### Final Remarks
-Thank you for trying out my module!
+Thank you for trying out this module!
 Please provide feedback on what might be broken or missing.
-A massive task that I could use help with is automation and creating macros, so should you ever download this module and create your own macros I'd love to import them!
+A massive task that needs attention is automation and creating macros, so should you ever download this module and create your own macros the project would love to import them!
+Same with updated databases!